nicky-nym/nicky-nym.github.io/pages/economics.md

   + **state governments**, getting new income tax revenue
   + **local airports**, getting new flights & additional passenger revenue
   + etc.

-They're projecting that 2.5 billion people will be moving to cities in the next 30 years.
-Over the next 40 years, the newly built floor area in the world is expected to double.
-There may or may not be trillions of dollars of value to capture, but there probably will be hundreds of billions.

-## The "big bet" approach vs. incrementalism

-You don't actually have to build a huge new city over night.
-You just have to:
-  * buy a huge amount of land on day one, and
-  * zone it all so that it can grow in a kinematic shape (without getting clogged up with junk like traffic lights), and
-  * find an "anchor employer" (like Amazon or Apple) to open their new headquarters there, or convince a government to build their new capital there.